 The student is responsible for returning any remaining unearned federal financial aid the school is not required to return.
 Loan funds are repaid in accordance with the terms of the Promissory Note.

 Pell Grant funds are due after applying the 50% grant protection.

-Federal regulations limit the amount a student must repay to the amount by which the original overpayment amount exceeds 50% of the total grant funds disbursed to or that could have been disbursed to the student for the payment period.
+Federal regulations limit the amount a student must repay to the amount by which the original overpayment amount exceeds disbursed to the student for the payment period.